-Hsu first joined NPR and All Things Considered in 2002.
+Hsu first joined NPR in 2002 and spent nearly two decades as a producer for All Things Considered.
 Through interviews and in-depth series, she's covered topics ranging from America's opioid epidemic to emerging research at the intersection of music and the brain.
 She led the award-winning NPR team that happened to be in Sichuan Province, China, when a massive earthquake struck in 2008.
-Andrea came to NPR via National Geographic, the BBC, and the long-shuttered Jumping Cow Coffee House.
+In the coronavirus pandemic, she reported a series of stories on the pandemic's uneven toll on women, capturing the angst that women and especially mothers were experiencing across the country, alone.
+Hsu came to NPR via National Geographic, the BBC, and the long-shuttered Jumping Cow Coffee House.

 - As The Pandemic Recedes, Millions Of Workers Are Saying 'I Quit'

 - In The Wake Of The Pandemic, Workers Are Reestablishing Their Values — By Quitting

 - The Teamsters Want To Unionize Amazon Workers.
 Here's What That Means

 - It's Personal: Zoom'd Out Workplace Ready For Face-To-Face Conversations To Return

 - Federal COVID Workplace Safety Rules Are Here.
 But Only For Health Care Workers

 - Working In Sweatpants May Be Over As Companies Contemplate The Great Office Return